2026 Nevada elections: Secretary of state

 Incumbent Democratic Secretary of State Cisco Aguilar was first elected in 2022 with 49.0% of the vote.
-He is eligible to run for re-election to a second term in office but has not yet stated if he will do so.
+He is running for a second term.

 Former Assemblywoman Sharron Angle, who ran for United States Senate in 2010, is running for the Republican nomination.

 State controller

 Incumbent Republican Controller Andy Matthews was first elected in 2022 with 50.1% of the vote.
 He is running for re-election.

 State treasurer

 Incumbent Democratic Treasurer Zach Conine was re-elected in 2022 with 47.7% of the vote.
 He is term-limited and is instead running for attorney general.

 Assemblyman Joe Dalia is running for the Democratic nomination.
-Nevada Assembly Steve Yeager is also considering a run for the Democratic nomination.
 Drew Johnson, founder of the Tennessee Center for Policy Research, a conservative think tank, and nominee for Nevada's 3rd congressional district in 2024, is running for the Republican nomination.

 State legislature

 State Senate

 11 of 21 seats in the Nevada Senate are up for election in 2026.
 Following the 2024 elections, Democrats control 13 seats in the chamber, and Republicans control 8.